1124 S. State Street

 Designate the MCO as one of your schools that you are applying to.

 Request that your Optometry Admission Test (OAT) results be sent to the MCO (if already taken).
-Please visit https://optometriceducation.org/ for OAT information.
+Please visit the Association of Schools and Colleges of Optometry (ASCO) website for OAT information.

 Participate in the MCO Admissions Committee interview.